NEW.....9/2025

 The Field Bet is the junk food of craps quick, satisfying if you hit it, and gone before you know it.

 I usually introduce the field bet when beginner(s) visit for the second time.
 Sometimes however its gets introduced in the second or third round on the first night.
+Video below incorporates the field bet into the game.

 |